MarquissTheCoder/finalproject/README.md

 - **Searching:** After successful login, access your personal search page.
 You can initiate a search and receive instant results.
 If no match is found, the system will let you know that your information is stored for future matching.

-### Demo

-For a visual demonstration of this project, please check out the [CS50 Student Exchange Video Demo](https://www.youtube.com/watch?v=vTaNlAO9BJg).